zhongguojie1998/GuojieZhong/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a PhD student in <a href='http://www.columbia.edu/~ys2411/'>Dr. Yufeng Shen’s lab</a> at Department of Systems Biology, Columbia University.
 My research interests involve different topics regarding to human genetics.

-My current research is about developing deep learning tools to predict functional effects of mutations using representations of protein sequences, structures, and functions, see project <a href='https://zhongguojie1998.github.io/GuojieZhong/projects/3_RESCVE/'>RESCVE</a>.
+My current research is about developing deep learning tools to predict modes of action of missense variants with three aims:
+1. Building efficient models for modes of action prediction from the representations of protein sequences, structures, and functions by protein language models, see project <a href='https://zhongguojie1998.github.io/GuojieZhong/projects/3_RESCVE/'>RESCVE</a>.
+2. Curating benchmark datasets on modes of action prediction from different domains, including clinical genetics, deep mutational scan experiments and protein engineering.
+3. Applying the deep learning model to reveal the modes of action of missense variants on several diseases including neurodevelopmental disorders, autism, and congenital heart disease.

 My previous PhD research experiences including:
 1. Developing statistical learning methods that leverage large-scale exome sequencing and single cell sequencing data to understand human disease genetics, see project <a href='https://zhongguojie1998.github.io/GuojieZhong/projects/2_VBASS/'>VBASS</a>.